 If you are not a current client of Bereskin & Parr LLP, please do not include any information in this email that you or someone else considers confidential.
 You do not become a client of the firm until the firm agrees to act for you and confirms representation in writing.
 Until that time what you send us cannot be protected from disclosure.

-Reshika Dhir is a partner with Bereskin & Parr LLP, and a member of the firm’s Electrical and Computer Technology group.
+Reshika Dhir is a partner with Bereskin & Parr LLP, a member of the firm’s Electrical and Computer Technology group and and co-leader of the firm's Fintech practice group.
 She is an electrical engineer, a lawyer and a registered US and Canadian patent agent.
 Reshika specializes in drafting and prosecuting patent applications for a wide variety of clients spanning a wide range of technologies.
 Reshika is also involved in the management of Canadian and international patent portfolios of many Canadian and international clients.
 In addition, Reshika’s practice includes advising clients on patentability and freedom to operate evaluations, as well as industrial design protection for their product and packaging designs.

 Reshika’s priority is to provide IP solutions that are practical, cost-effective and tailored to the business goals of her clients.
 Reshika has extensive experience in telecommunication, signal processing, medical devices, power electronics, payment processing, wearables, cybersecurity, blockchain, artificial intelligence, computer networks, mobile applications and robotics, along with many other technologies.